raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

 ---
 #### Usage

-The `astro_pi_orbit` library provides The `astro_pi_orbit` library provides functionality to assist Astro Pi Mission Space Lab participants in working with orbital data.
+The `astro_pi_orbit` library provides functionality to assist Astro Pi Mission Space Lab participants in working with orbital data.
 It can be used to:

 1) Find the current location of the ISS
 2) Access the `de421` or `de440s` ephemeris files (the files are too big to supply by yourself)